josecelano/josecelano/README.md

   - [Sample React wallet](https://github.com/josecelano/react-bitcoin-wallet)
   - [Bitcoin book reviewer](https://www.amazon.es/Learning-Bitcoin-Richard-Caetano-ebook/dp/B014JH14XG?asin=B014JH14XG&revisionId=&format=2&depth=1)

-- I'm currently working as a senior developer in HYVE, a 20-year innovation company located in Munich.
+- From 2016 to 2021 I was working in HYVE as manager and developer.
+HYVE is a 20-year innovation company located in Munich.

+- I'm currently working as a developer on open-source projects with focus on managing large image datasets with continuous integration.

 ## Things I am interested in